PotatoMania/uconsole-cm3/README.md

 cat /sys/class/power_supply/axp20x-battery/energy_full
 ```

+It's possible to manipulate the PMU directly with `i2c-tools`.
+In this case, the driver `i2c_dev` should be loaded with modprobe/insmod.

 ### DSI panel

-~~Sometimes the screen will stay black.
-This is because a data transfer timeout.
-It rarely occurs and can be fixed with a reboot.~~ This could result from the PMU I2C communication issue(especially with I2C0 on RPi3 series), and is resolved by using bitbang I2C driver.
+Sometimes the screen will stay black.
+This is because a data transfer timeout and the LCD is not initialized.
+It rarely occurs and can be fixed by blanking & unblanking the screen.
+There seems a bug for the driver `vc4_dsi`, see issue 4323 in raspberrypi/linux.
+Currently a few workarounds are required to fully eliminate this issue.

-Kernel will spit error messages about failed to turn off the panel.
-It's harmless as far as I can tell.